OpenNTI/nti.webhooks/docs/index.rst

 .. todo::  Removing subscriptions when principals are removed.
 .. todo::  API for deleting subscriptions.
 Probably done by finding
            all subscriptions for a resource/principal.
-.. todo::  Auto-copy principal from interaction when none is given in api?
-.. todo::  Use the nti.zodb properties for the created/last modified time, as
-           appropriate.

 Thoughts on HTTP API
 --------------------